sambhavsaxena/syntext/README.md

 ## Installation

-React has been designed for gradual adoption from the start, and **you can use as little or as much React as you need**:
+Follow the steps to get started. **You can use as little or as much React as you need**:

-* Fork and clone [this](https://github.com/sambhavsaxena/fortlax.io) repository make an instant copy of the content.
+* Fork and clone [this](https://github.com/sambhavsaxena/fortlax.io) repository to make an instant copy of the content.
 * Alternatively, you can download the source and set it up with Github Desktop.
-* Open the root folder in the code editor you prefer, and run the following commands:
+* Open the root folder in the code editor of your preference, and run the following commands:

 1) npm install
 2) npm start
 3) Server is configured in [SocketContent.js](https://github.com/sambhavsaxena/fortlax.io/blob/main/src/socketContext.js).

-###### [Swiftfront](https://github.com/sambhavsaxena/fortlax-server) is used as the realtime server for this client.
+###### [Fortlax-server](https://github.com/sambhavsaxena/fortlax-server) is used as the realtime server for this client.

 ## Documentation